JTafej/24-25-Programming/Unit 3/Day 1 Intro to GUIs with tkinter.md

 ### Warm up:

-### Today we are going to learn a basic GUI or graphical user interface in Tkinter.
+### Today we are going to learn to create a basic GUI or graphical user interface in Tkinter.
 #### To begin, we will set up a window.
 Try this out and you should see a blank window.
 ```
 import tkinter as tk